rahathossain690/Nobackchat/README.md

 OnFail: Response.status will be an error code.
 Reason will be shown if possible to detect.

+## Getting frind list: GET
+url: `api/secure/friend`

+Requirement: User authentication and validation.

+OnSuccess: Response.status will be 200.
+Array of friends user-id will be sent.

+OnFail: Response.status will be an error code.
+Reason will be shown if possible to detect.

+## Adding to friend list: GET
+url: `api/secure/friend/add?userid=<USER_ID>`

+Requirement: User authentication and validation.

+OnSuccess: Response.status will be 200..

+OnFail: Response.status will be an error code.
+Reason will be shown if possible to detect.

+## Removing from friend list: GET
+url: `api/secure/friend/remove?userid=<USER_ID>`

+Requirement: User authentication and validation.

+OnSuccess: Response.status will be 200..

+OnFail: Response.status will be an error code.
+Reason will be shown if possible to detect.

 ## Adding member on a group: POST
 url: `/api/secure/add`